correctiv/d3-riot-charts/README.md

 `npm run dev`

+starts a simple server at `localhost:1337` that serves the example `index.html` from the root directory of this project.

 ## build

 `npm run build`

-the build will be in the `./dist` folder
+the minified build `correctiv-simple-charts.min.js` will be in the `./dist` folder